ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 `/home/testuser/Images/BlueMarble1972.jpg` or `~/Images/BlueMarble1972.jpg` for
 short.

-`wget` can download multiple files in one go by using wildcards in the URL, such as
+`wget` can download multiple files in one go by using wildcards like `*` in the
+URL:

 ````
 wget -q https://www.nasa.gov/wp-content/uploads/2023/03/*.jpg
 ````

-which will download all JPEG image files in the March 2023 upload section of NASA's main web site (which is probably not a good idea!), or by referencing the name of a directory instead of a file, as in
+which will download all JPEG image files (or, more accurately, all files whose names end in `.jpg`) in the March 2023 upload section of NASA's main web site (which is probably not a good idea!), or by referencing a directory instead of a file, which will download all files in that directory:

 ````
 wget -q https://www.nasa.gov/wp-content/uploads/2023/03/